TossAyeCoin/friendtech-toolkit-py/README.md

 ## Troubleshooting

 Refer to the log files for detailed information if you encounter any issues while using the toolkit.
 Or DM on Twitter @Leyens_OS

+## Other Scripts

+I am not supporting the other scripts in the repo, but they should be easy enough to modify to do what you want them too.
+Just edit the variables at the top of the script (sell_all_keys) or in the main function (scraper) to make them work.

 ## Contributing